 41 Buildings downtown and in Pedestrian Business Overlays should have stepbacks and articulated facades to mitigate wind effects and increase light and air.
 Buildings should step back 10 to 15 feet at the 60-foot point above the ground on a wide street and 15 feet on a narrow street.
 A wide street is 75 feet in width or more.
 Response: Based on UDO standards for tall buildings, stepbacks will be wide enough to mitigate wind and increase light and air.
 Flat roof buildings should have decorative parapets with elements, such as detailed cornices, corbeling, applied medallions, or other similar architectural treatments.
 42 Response: The owners intend for flat roof buildings to have decorative architectural treatments.
 Signage should be compatible in scale, style, and composition with the building or storefront design as a whole.
-43 Response: Based on signage requirement in the UDO, the signage shall be compatible with the building or storefront design as a whole.
+43 Response: Based on signage requirements in the UDO, the signage shall be compatible with the building design as a whole.
 Diverse graphic solutions are encouraged to help create the sense of uniqueness and discovery found in an urban, mixed-use environment.
 44 Response: The owner intends to have diverse graphics, creating a sense of uniqueness and discovery.
 All mechanical and electrical mechanisms should be concealed.
-45 Response: The owner intends for all mechanical and electrical mechanisms to be concealed.
+45 Response: This guideline has informed the current design of the proposed building.
 Signs should not obscure a building's important architectural features, particularly in the case of historic buildings.
 46 Response: The owner intends for signs to not obscure the buildings architectural features.
 Signs should be constructed with durable materials and quality manufacturing.
 47 Response: The owner intends for signs to be constructed of durable materials and quality manufacturing.
 Sign bands above transom and on awnings are preferred signage locations.
 48 Response: The owner intends to utilize a signage plan in keeping with the high quality of the building design.
 Only the business name, street address, building name, and logo should be on an awning or canopy.
 The lettering should not exceed 40 percent of the awning area.
-49 49 Response:
+49 Response: The owner intends to utilize a signage plan in keeping with the high quality of the building design.

-50 Illuminated signs should avoid the colors red, yellow, and green when adjacent to a signal controlled vehicular intersection.
-Response: The owner intends for signs to utilize a signage plan in keeping with the high quality of the building design.
+11/Velope 15.
+500051 55-0000-4192-001 1-1 / 551208ALE0 Illuminated signs should avoid the colors red, yellow, and green when adjacent to a signal controlled vehicular intersection.
+50 Response: The owner intends for signs to utilize a signage plan in keeping with the high quality of the building design.
 Allowed sign types: channel letter signs, silhouette signs (reverse channel), individualized letter signs, projecting signs, canopy/marquee signs, logo signs, awning signs, and interior window signs.
-Response: Based on the UDO signage requirements, the buildings will only have allowed sign types.
+51 Response: Based on the signage requirements of the UDO, the buildings will only have allowed sign types.
 52 Discouraged sign types: signs constructed of paper, cardboard, styrofoam-type materials, formed plastic, injected molded plastic, or other such materials that do not provide a sense of permanence or quality; signs attached with suction cups or tape; signs constructed of luminous vacuum-formed plastic letters; signs with smoke-emitting components.
 Changeable copy signs are prohibited.
 Response: The owner intends to utilize a signage plan in keeping with the high quality of the building design.